spdfg/elektron/docs/PowerCappingStrategies.md

 # Power-Capping Strategies

+_Elektron_ is capable of deploying different power capping strategies.
+The power capping strategy to be plugged in can be specified using the `-powercap` command-line option.

 ## Power-Capping Policies

 * **Extrema** - A dynamic power-capping strategy that is able to make smart trade-offs